qcitizen/qc-apply/README.md

 # String Compressor

 A utility that compresses an alphanumeric string by collapsing consecutive characters.
-The result of a compress/decompress would result in the loss of numbers.
+The result of a compress/decompress would result in the loss of numbers or any character that is not part of the latin alphabet.

 The rules of the compression algorithm are defined by the test cases below.